Predicate Adjective

 girl point on notes

-In this reference, we will be discussing what's a predicate adjective, giving you a list of examples and a few common mistakes to avoid when using them.
+In this article, we will discuss what a predicate adjective is, giving you a list of examples and a few common mistakes to avoid when using them.

 What is a predicate adjective?

 It is important to note that a predicate adjective is not the same as a predicative expression.
 A predicative expression is a phrase or clause that describes the subject of the sentence.
-For example, in the sentence “The dog is a chihuahua,” the phrase “a chihuahua” is a predicative expression and not a predicate adjective.
+For example, in the sentence “The dog is a chihuahua,” the phrase “a chihuahua” is a predicative expression, not a predicate adjective.

 Predicate adjective list